 - The role of behavioral ecology in improving wildlife conservation and management has been the subject of much recent debate.
-We aim to answer two foundational questions about the current use of behavioral knowledge in conservation: 1.
-To what extent is behavioral knowledge used in wildlife conservation and management?
-2. How does the use of behavior differ among conservation fields in both frequency and types of use?
-To answer these questions, we searched the literature for intersections between key fields of animal behavior and conservation biology and created a systematic 'heat' map to visualize relative efforts.
-Our analysis challenges previous suggestions that there is little association between the fields of behavioral ecology and conservation and reveals tremendous variation in the use of different behaviors in conservation.
-For instance, some behaviors, such as foraging and dispersal, are commonly considered, but other behaviors such as learning, social or anti-predatory behaviors are hardly considered.
-Our analysis suggests that in many cases awareness of the importance of behavior does not translate into applicable management tools.
-We recommend that researchers should focus on developing research in underutilized intersections of behavior and conservation themes for which preliminary work show a potential for improving conservation and management, on translating behavioral theory into applicable and testable predictions, and on creating systematic reviews to summarize the behavioral evidence within the behavior-conservation intersections for which many studies exist.
-This article is protected by copyright.
-All rights reserved.
+We sought to answer 2 foundational questions about the current use of behavioral knowledge in conservation: To what extent is behavioral knowledge used in wildlife conservation and management, and how does the use of animal behavior differ among conservation fields in both frequency and types of use?
+We searched the literature for intersections between key fields of animal behavior and conservation and created a systematic heat map (i.e., graphical representation of data where values are represented as colors) to visualize relative efforts.
+Some behaviors, such as dispersal and foraging, were commonly considered (mean [SE] of 1147.38 [353.11] and 439.44 [108.85] papers per cell, respectively).
+In contrast, other behaviors, such as learning, social, and antipredatory behaviors were rarely considered (mean [SE] of 33.88 [7.62], 44.81 [10.65], and 22.69 [6.37] papers per cell, respectively).
+In many cases, awareness of the importance of behavior did not translate into applicable management tools.
+Our results challenge previous suggestions that there is little association between the fields of behavioral ecology and conservation and reveals tremendous variation in the use of different behaviors in conservation.
+We recommend that researchers focus on examining underutilized intersections of behavior and conservation themes for which preliminary work shows a potential for improving conservation and management, translating behavioral theory into applicable and testable predictions, and creating systematic reviews to summarize the behavioral evidence within the behavior-conservation intersections for which many studies exist.